Energy-weighted sum rule for nuclear density functional theory: Thouless theorem for energy-weighted sum rule

 These expressions for the energy-weighted sum rule are based on the operator expressions of the kinetic and interaction terms.
-Strictly speaking in the nuclear EDF, because there is no correspondence between the EDF and the Hamiltonian operator $\hat{H}$, we cannot derive Eqs.~(\ref{eq:isewsr}), (\ref{eq:ivewsr}), and (\ref{eq:ivkappa}) in the same manner.
+Strictly speaking, in the case of the nuclear EDF, in which there is no correspondence between the EDF and the Hamiltonian operator $\hat{H}$, Eqs.~(\ref{eq:isewsr}), (\ref{eq:ivewsr}), and (\ref{eq:ivkappa}) cannot be derived in the same manner.
 In the next subsection the expressions for the energy-weighted sum rule are derived without assuming the Hamiltonian operator.